 In every case I’ve seen where the leaders of the company finally got around to removing these troublesome employees, the entire team came out and praised their action, stepped up to fill in the gaps, and things were better than they could have ever imagined.
 This is still a hard thing to do and that is one of the benefits of having a group of leaders like ours who will help you process through the tough choices and get things done.

 Take time this week to evaluate your team and determine what areas need your attention to create and maintain the leadership and culture you desire.
 If you’re not sure what that looks like, ask your team – most of them will be glad to tell you.

-If you struggle with this contact me today and set a time to discuss how our Renaissance Executive Forums can help you lead your team with excellence.
-Contact me at (469) 791 – 0455 or at info@REFDallas.com.
+Contact me to discuss how our Peer Groups can help you lead and mentor your team with excellence.
+Contact me at (469) 269-5148.